V2G-liberty/addon-v2g-liberty/README.devcontainer.md

    `Dev Containers: Reopen in Container?` click Yes.<br/>
    If this question does not popup, run the commands menu (Cmd-Shift-P) and run the above command.

-4. This will automaticaly create and start two devcontainers:
+4. This will automaticaly create and start three devcontainers:
    - One running the vanilla Home Assistant core
-   - The other is for running the V2G-Liberty appdaemon
+   - One for running the V2G-Liberty appdaemon
+   - And one for developing the V2G-Liberty frontend cards

 During creation of the devcontainers, an initial homeassistant config folder is created with user "gebruiker" and password "wachtwoord".